mozillazg/ptcpdump/README.md

 * Supports using pcap-filter(7) syntax for filtering packets.
 * Supports filtering packets by process ID and process name.
 * Directly applies filters in the kernel space.
-* Supports saving captured packets in the PCAP-NG format for offline analysis with third-party tools such as Wireshark.
+* Supports saving captured packets in the PcapNG format for offline analysis with third-party tools such as Wireshark.
+* Supports reading packets from pcapng file.

 ## Installation